VUIIS/demo-singularity-matlab-fsl/README.md

 Be sure that tag is checked out in your working copy of the repo.
 Give the container a versioned name like `demo_v1.0.0.simg` that matches the release version.

+You can run `matlab/check_for_compilation.sh` first to make sure there's no source code newer than the compiled executable.